Nimares/odin-library/README.md

 - 07.12.24:
     Goal: reorganize book structure.
 Currently site is functional, but it does not look appealing.
 Responsive elements are too responsive.

     Approach: Remove visual aspects.
 Make a working card-style display.
 Once this is working, I can re-add styles.

+- 07.12.24
+    * Solution: Changed to card view
+    * Problem: Delete button targeting parent element.
+        - Goal: Change more robust way of removing book.
+Independent of page format
+        - Attempt: Delete based of